Neha Dhupia: Other

-Personal life and off-screen work
+Personal life

-Dhupia has run in the Mumbai Marathon to support the Concern India Foundation and helped to raise over 5 lakhs.
-She also helped to raise money for victims of the 2011 Sikkim earthquake.
-She performed at the GR8 Women's Award 2012.
-Dhupia is a vegetarian.

-She participated in the Hiru Golden Film Awards 2014 in Sri Lanka as a special guest along with Bollywood actors such as Sunil Shetty, Vivek Oberoi, Anil Kapoor, and actress Bipasha Basu.

 Dhupia married actor Angad Bedi, the son of former Indian cricket captain Bishan Singh Bedi in a private ceremony at a Gurudwara on 10 May 2018.
 On 18 November 2018, she gave birth to a girl named Mehr Dhupia Bedi.
 Dhupia was fat-shamed for her post-pregnancy weight gains by certain sections of the media in 2019.
 On 19 July 2021, she and Angad announced that they are expecting their second child with an Instagram post.
-She gave birth to her second child, a baby boy on 3 October 2021 and named him Guriq Singh Dhupia Bedi.
-She decided to leave MTV Roadies.
+She gave birth to her second child, a boy on 3 October 2021 and named him Guriq Singh Dhupia Bedi.
+Dhupia is a vegetarian.

+Media image

+In the Times Most Desirable Women list, Dhupia was placed 26th in 2009 and 49th in 2010.
+Dhupia has run in the Mumbai Marathon to support the Concern India Foundation and helped to raise over 5 lakhs.
+She also helped to raise money for victims of the 2011 Sikkim earthquake.
+She performed at the GR8 Women's Award 2012.
+She participated in the Hiru Golden Film Awards 2014 in Sri Lanka as a special guest with actors Sunil Shetty, Vivek Oberoi, Anil Kapoor, and actress Bipasha Basu.